cheeaun/earth/README.md

 ### Wonderful `npm` scripts

 - `npm run checkins` - Fetch all checks-ins from Foursquare.
 Raw `checkins.json` is not part of repo because of privacy. `checkins[.min].geojson` files have _shortened_ coordinates for privacy.
-- `npm run countries`
-  - Remember to [install SVGO first](https://github.com/svg/svgo) (globally) before running this.
-  - Download a copy of country maps from [Sn3b/mapsicon](https://github.com/Sn3b/mapsicon) (Uses [napa](https://github.com/shama/napa) because it doesn't have a `package.json`).
+- `npm run countries` - Download a copy of country maps from [djaiss/mapsicon](https://github.com/djaiss/mapsicon).
 Then generate all optimized SVG countries.
 - `npm start` - Watch and transpile `assets/app.raw.js`, and start the server.

 ## Future